raihahahan/draco_logs_bot/README.md

 # Draco logs bot
-## Telegram bot for RC4 Draco House Logs comm
+## Telegram bot for NUS RC4 Draco House Logs comm

 ### What is it
 - Logistics are needed for house events